ghadj/Photon-Mapping/index.md

 i.e., every ray of light incident on the surface is scattered equally in all directions.
 The reflection of light is simulated using Monte Carlo integration, by sampling the Bidirectional Reflectance Distribution Function (BRDF).
-The following pseudocode is based on (TODO add reference).
+The following pseudocode is based on (Zhao, 2017).

 ```
 uniform_random_PSA(n) {